particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 | 2100 |  1  | &check; | &check; |
 | 2600 |  7  | &check; | &check; |

+Additional countries in the EMEAA region may work with the B524 and T524, but are not officially supported at this time.

 ## 2G and 3G Sunset